calliope-project/calliope/doc/user/analysing.rst

 Reading solutions
 -----------------

-Calliope provides functionality to read a previously-saved model a single NetCDF file:
+Calliope provides functionality to read a previously-saved model from a single NetCDF file:

 .. code-block:: python

-   solved_model = calliope.read_netcdf('my_solution.nc')
+   solved_model = calliope.read_netcdf('my_saved_model.nc')

 In the above example, the model's input data will be available under ``solved_model.inputs``, while the results (if the model had previously been solved) are available under ``solved_model.results``.